- R&D investment up 11.7% to 4.1 billion EUR in 2021 (20.0% of net sales)

 Human Pharma - Significant progress in late-stage R&D pipeline

 The R&D pipeline in Human Pharma comprises more than 100 clinical and preclinical projects.
 Based on the progress of the later stage projects, the pipeline has the potential to deliver up to 15 new product launches until 2025.
 A key focus in research is to gain a deeper understanding of the connections between different diseases.
-Empagliflozin is a good example.
+JARDIANCE® (empagliflozin) is a good example.
 This medication was initially approved as a type 2 diabetes medication.
 Investing into the better scientific understanding of the interconnectedness of cardio, renal and metabolic systems has enabled Boehringer Ingelheim to broaden its use from diabetes to heart failure.
 Empagliflozin is now the only approved treatment for adults with symptomatic chronic heart failure in the European Union.
-Furthermore, it may also be of benefit in a broad range of chronic kidney diseases, as demonstrated from a positive interim analysis data readout of the EMPA KIDNEY trial.
-It is also being assessed for the prevention of heart failure following a heart attack (EMPACT-MI trial).
+Furthermore, it may also be of benefit in a broad range of chronic kidney diseases, as demonstrated from a positive interim analysis data readout of the EMPA-KIDNEY trial.
+It is also being assessed for the prevention of heart failure following a heart attack in the ongoing EMPACT-MI trial.

 The pace of innovation from the company's immunology research was further underscored by Spesolimab, an IL-36 specific monoclonal antibody for the treatment of generalized pustular psoriasis (GPP).
 GPP is a rare and sometimes even life-threatening skin disease with no globally approved treatments.
 Spesolimab has been granted US FDA Breakthrough Therapy Designation and pivotal data was published in the New England Journal of Medicine.
 Regulatory submissions for the treatment of GPP flares have been filed in major geographies, with the aim of bringing Spesolimab to eligible patients this year.